-Centurion's postulated mechanism of action for the albumin-binding drug conjugates is as follows:
+CytRx's postulated mechanism of action for LADR-based drugs is as follows:

-- after administration, the linker portion of the drug conjugate forms a rapid and specific covalent bond to the cysteine-34 position of circulating albumin; - circulating albumin preferentially accumulates at the tumors, bypassing concentration in other non-tumor sites, including the heart, liver and gastrointestinal tract due to a mechanism called "Enhanced Permeability and Retention"; - once localized at the tumor, the acid-sensitive linker is cleaved due to the specific conditions within the tumor and in the tumor microenvironment; and - free active drug is then released.
+- after administration, the LADR-portion of the drug forms a rapid and specific covalent bond to the cysteine-34 position of circulating albumin; - circulating albumin preferentially accumulates in tumors due to a mechanism called "Enhanced Permeability and Retention", which results in lower exposure to the drug in noncancerous tissues of the heart, liver, and other organs; - once localized at the tumor, the acid-sensitive linker of the LADR backbone is cleaved due to the lower pH within the tumor and within the tumor microenvironment; and - free active drug is then released within the tumor.

-Centurion's novel companion diagnostic, $ACDx^{TM}$ (albumin companion diagnostic), was developed to identify patients with cancer who are most likely to benefit from treatment with the four LADR lead assets.
+CytRx's novel companion diagnostic, $ACDx^{TM}$ (albumin companion diagnostic), was developed to identify patients with cancer who are most likely to benefit from treatment with the four LADR lead assets.